GW-Nashman-Center/gw-nashman-center.github.io/Civic-Learning-Assignment-Yang.md

 # Understanding government budget

-## Creator
-Lang (Kate) Yang, Associate Professor, Trachtenberg School
+Creator: Lang (Kate) Yang, Associate Professor, Trachtenberg School

-## Original Class Context
-PPPA 6005, Public Budgeting, Revenue, and Expenditure Analysis
+Original Class Context: PPPA 6005, Public Budgeting, Revenue, and Expenditure Analysis

-# Purpose

-Through this assignment, students will learn about the essential components of a government budget, practice finding information within a budget, and participate in the government budgeting deliberation process.
+Purpose: Through this assignment, students will learn about the essential components of a government budget, practice finding information within a budget, and participate in the government budgeting deliberation process.

-## Activity Type

-- Case study
+Activity Type: Case study

-# Time

-For the first part of the assignment, students will work outside of the class over the course of a week to review a government’ budget documents and draft a memo.
+Time: For the first part of the assignment, students will work outside of the class over the course of a week to review a government’ budget documents and draft a memo.
 For the optional second part of the assignment, students will participate in an online budget hearing session that usually lasts for one hour, reflect on the experience, and answer a few questions.
 The instructor may choose to include a brief in-class discussion following the assignment.

-# Class Size

-The assignment can be done by individual students or by small groups of 2-3 students.
+Class Size: The assignment can be done by individual students or by small groups of 2-3 students.
 The recommended total number of students (if individual work) or student groups is 6-10.

 # Learning Objectives